 California Passed Prop.
 1: What’s Next for Behavioral Health System Reform?

 key takeaway Prop.
 1, passed in March 2024, aims to strengthen California’s behavioral health system by funding mental health treatment, substance use disorder services, and supportive housing for veterans and individuals facing homelessness.
-Ensuring equitable access to these essential services is critical as the state works to address both housing insecurity and behavioral health needs … ContinuedBallot PropositionsHealth & Safety Net -
+Ensuring equitable access to these essential services is critical as the state works to address both housing insecurity and behavioral health needs … ContinuedBallot PropositionsHealth -

 Report